jlevy/og-equity-compensation/README.md

 that depends greatly on your skills, the marketplace of candidates, what other offers you have, what the company can pay, what other candidates the company has found, and the company’s needs.
-However, we will cover basics of what to expect with offers, and how to approach negotiations.
+However, we will cover the basics of what to expect with offers, and how to approach negotiations.

 ### Equal treatment